ashwinihegde-vyapar/postman-clone/README.md

 ### `npm run electron`

-It will run the app as dekstop app in a window
+It will launch the app as a desktop application

 ### `npm test`